-We are farming on land that we have occupied since November 2014.
-Because the land was in conventional crop production in 2014, we will not be able to certify our produce as organic until 2018.
-During this waiting period, we are following the same farming practices that we used in the past when we were certified organic, and we have attained Certified Naturally Grown status.
+We are farming on land that we have occupied since November 2014 and will be pursuing organic certification for our vegetables in 2019.
 We grow our produce without synthetic pesticides and fertilizers, using farming practices that conserve soil and water, promote soil fertility and health, and preserve the health of surrounding ecosystems.

 Pest and Disease Control

 Our primary method of pest and disease control is to promote overall plant health and vigor and maintain an appropriate crop rotation.
 We use floating row cover to deter flea beetle damage.
 We occasionally use inter-cropping, beneficial insects, diatomaceous earth, and BT, an OMRI-approved biological control agent, to manage pests.

 We use cover cropping to decrease weed emergence and discourage weed growth.
 We occasionally use mulch or green mulch to discourage weed emergence.
 We use mechanical cultivation (both tractor-based and manual) to control emergent weeds.